ThomasStoyles/BorderlandsWeaponGen/README.md

 ![alt text](https://github.com/ThomasStoyles/BorderlandsWeaponGen/blob/main/Photos%20and%20Screenshots/swarm_worker_ansible_proof.jpg)
 * Swarm worker VM

-As you can see docker was installed on both vms however, this wasnt enough for me therefore I changed the workbook so that it works with roles.
+As you can see docker was installed on both VM's however, this wasn't enough for me therefore I changed the workbook so that it works with roles.
 The roles allowed the workbook to deploy the swarm and add the worker into the swarm.
-This requires a lot of folders within the roles which was created using docker galaxy.
+I organised these tasks into roles which was created using docker galaxy.
 Please see the images below.

 * Here you can see the playbook which has been improved